 A public that can identify unusual and suspicious behavior is essential to protecting our communities from terrorist threats.
-As part of the "If You See Something, Say Something™" initiative, the Department of Homeland Security (DHS) developed a standardized process that enables critical infrastructure partners to report suspicious or unusual activities to the government via sector sites on the Homeland Security Information Network - Critical Sectors (HSIN-CS).
-This HSIN-CS Suspicious Activity Reporting tool will allow non-uniformed, law enforcement private sector members to submit formalized suspicious activity reports and facilitate efficient information sharing and responsiveness.
+As part of the "If You See Something, Say Something"® initiative, the Department of Homeland Security developed a standardized process that enables critical infrastructure partners to report suspicious or unusual activities to the government via sector sites on the Homeland Security Information Network - Critical Infrastructure (HSIN-CI).
+This HSIN-CI Suspicious Activity Reporting tool allows non-uniformed, law enforcement private sector members to submit formalized suspicious activity reports and facilitate efficient information sharing and responsiveness.

 The Suspicious Activity Reporting tool offers a variety of benefits to critical infrastructure owners and operators, as well as to government agencies responding to suspicious activity reports:

-- A streamlined and efficient manner in which to submit Suspcious Activity Reports to the Department of Homeland Security
+- A streamlined and efficient manner in which to submit Suspicious Activity Reports to the Department of Homeland Security.

 - A standardized reporting form and centralized reporting area for suspicious activity.